 Our definition of public outcome is deliberately broad and we recognise it may look quite different across art forms and types of development activity.
 Here’s some examples:

 - A residency might have a sharing at the end with other residents or an invited audience

-- A seed commission might result in a scratch performance
+- A seed commission might result in a scratch or showcase performance

 - An online/digital performance and/or documentation